Stanley Matthews: Blackpool

-In 1957, at the age of 42, Matthews travelled to Ghana to play a number of exhibition games for Ghanaian club Hearts of Oak.
+In 1957, at the age of 42, Matthews travelled to Ghana to play some exhibition games for Ghanaian club Hearts of Oak.
 On 26 May 1957, Matthews made his 'debut' for Hearts of Oak at Accra Sports Stadium against Asante Kotoko in front of 20,000 spectators.
 Similar attendances were recorded for Matthews' next two games against Sekondi Hasaacas and Kumasi Cornerstone.
 As a result of Matthews' visit to the country, he was installed as a "soccerhene" (soccer chief).
 Matthews' visit to Ghana also convinced Ghana's first prime minister Kwame Nkrumah that sport could help the development of Ghanaian football, as well as push the ideals of Pan-Africanism.
 Ghana won their first Africa Cup of Nations six years later in 1963 under the management of Charles Gyamfi.

-Back in England, Smith's replacement was Ron Suart, who wanted Matthews to stay out wide, and did not value his contribution in the way that Smith had done.
+Back in England, Smith's replacement was Ron Suart, who wanted Matthews to stay out wide and did not value his contribution as Smith did.
 Suart limited Matthews to 19 league appearances in 1958–59.
-Matthews was then used just 15 times in 1959–60, as Suart signed Arthur Kaye to take his place, and local lad Steve Hill also vied for the outside-right position.
-He enjoyed more games in 1960–61, playing 27 league games as the club narrowly avoiding relegation by the odd point.
+Matthews was then used just 15 times in 1959–60, as Suart signed Arthur Kaye to take his place.
+Local lad Steve Hill also vied for the outside-right position.
+He enjoyed more games in 1960–61, playing 27 league games as the club narrowly avoided relegation by the odd point.

-In 1961, during the English off season he played abroad in the Eastern Canada Professional Soccer League with Toronto City, appearing in 14 matches.
+In 1961, during the English off-season, he played abroad in the Eastern Canada Professional Soccer League with Toronto City, appearing in 14 matches.
 He returned for the 1965 season, playing in another five matches for Toronto City.

 He started the 1961–62 season behind Hill in the pecking order, only getting his place back in time for a 4–0 win over Chelsea after Hill picked up an injury.
 He made his 440th and final appearance in a Blackpool shirt in a 3–0 defeat at Arsenal on 7 October 1961.
-It was a fitting final bow as he always enjoyed playing against Arsenal, and he had "so many wonderful memories" at Highbury.
+It was a fitting final bow as he always enjoyed playing against Arsenal.
+He had "so many wonderful memories" at Highbury.
 With former teammate and close friend Jackie Mudie at Stoke City, and with Tony Waddington keen to welcome Matthews back to the Victoria Ground, his return to his home-town club was sealed.
-However Matthews was not impressed when the Blackpool board demanded a £3,500 transfer fee, with one director being so bold as to tell him "You forget.
+However, Matthews was not impressed when the Blackpool board demanded a £3,500 transfer fee, with one director being so bold as to tell him "You forget.
 As a player, we made you."
 Having kept secret from Stoke a niggling knee injury Matthews had been carrying, Blackpool got their £3,500 for the player.